Assessments of epistemic uncertainty using Gaussian stochastic weight averaging for fluid-flow regression: Introduction

-The second category of uncertainty is model form, which is due to the lack of confidence in making a prediction by a specific model.
-From the context of NNs, this uncertainty may be reduced by generating more representative training data.
-One of the well-known methods to assess model-form uncertainty is the use of Bayesian neural networks (BNNs)~\cite{bayesian2012}, which assume each trainable parameter of an NN to be sampled from a joint distribution of all parameters, that is conditioned on the training data.
+The second category of uncertainty, epistemic uncertainty, is caused due to the lack of confidence in making a prediction by a specific model~\cite{der2009aleatory,hullermeier2021aleatoric}.
+From the context of NNs, this type of uncertainty which relates to the shortage of knowledge~\cite{dubois1996representing} may be reduced by generating more representative training data.
+One of the well-known methods to assess epistemic uncertainty is the use of Bayesian neural networks (BNNs)~\cite{bayesian2012}, which assume each trainable parameter of an NN to be sampled from a joint distribution of all parameters, that is conditioned on the training data.
 However, an experimental determination of this joint distribution, generally via sampling methods such as Markov-chain Monte--Carlo methods~\cite{MCMC2003}, is prohibitively expensive.
 Therefore, several approximations are constructed for BNNs such as with Monte--Carlo dropout~\cite{MCdropout2016}, probabilistic backpropagation with variational inference~\cite{PBP2015,ricardo_VAE2021}, ensemble-based methods~\cite{BART2007,WWX2016}, and physics-informed methods~\cite{xiao_UQRANS2016,WSH2016,SW2020}.
 These methods accelerate the process of estimating the aforementioned joint distribution by making various simplifying assumptions (a full review of these and other associated techniques is outside the scope of this article).
 By characterizing the trained weights and biases of an NN with a density, several forward model evaluations may be made for the same set of inputs that are used for generating ensemble statistics such as mean and confidence intervals for the target variable.
-In this study, we utilize a state-of-the-art model-form uncertainty-quantification techniques, Gaussian stochastic weight averaging (SWAG)~\cite{SWAGarxiv2019}, to perform NN-based regression for various high-dimensional fluid flow estimations.
+In this study, we utilize a state-of-the-art epistemic uncertainty-quantification techniques, Gaussian stochastic weight averaging (SWAG)~\cite{SWAGarxiv2019}, to perform NN-based regression for various high-dimensional fluid flow estimations.
 SWAG approximates the posterior distribution of the collected weights as a Gaussian distribution, conditioned on the training data.
 By sampling the weights from the distribution and performing an ensemble estimation, both the target estimates and their standard deviations can be obtained.

 Our assessment for SWAG is performed on a diverse set of fluid-dynamics regression tasks.
 We first demonstrate the capability of SWAG for global field reconstruction from limited sensors with a two-dimensional cylinder wake at various Reynolds numbers.
 We then perform a similar experiment, i.e., flow reconstruction from sparse sensors, but for the DayMET dataset which provides long-term, continuous, and gridded estimates of daily weather and climatology variables by interpolating and extrapolating ground-based observations through statistical modeling techniques.
 From DayMET, we focus on the reconstruction of the daily maximum temperature over North America.
 We also consider the problem of far-field flow-state estimation from cross-sectional data using a three-dimensional square cylinder wake~\cite{matsuo2021supervised} and urban flow~\cite{urbanflow}.